vickmuir/Backup/faqs.md

 <hr>

-## Can we use BMR for regular backup?
+## Can BMR be used for regular backup?
 {: faq}

 BMR backup isn't a disk image, but a system volume image backup system.
 The system isn't intended to be used for regular backups, but along with them.

 <hr>

-## Can we use BMR for database backups?
+##Can BMR be used for Database backups?
 {: faq}

-Backups of databases must be made separately with the normal {{site.data.keyword.backup_notm}} methods.
+Database backups must be made separately with the normal {{site.data.keyword.backup_notm}} methods.
 BMR doesn't replace the need for SQL or Oracle plug-ins.
 Though BMR uses the VSS technology to backup open files, it can't always be guaranteed that the backed-up files are transaction consistent.
 The recommendation for these types of specialized applications is that you create two backup jobs: one to back up OS and application binary files and another one for application data.
 There's a note to this effect at the end of the BMR user guide.

 <hr>